Silverware and Its History

 Silver manufacturers also adhere to the guild system.
 Hallmarks demonstrating purity, location, manufacturer, maker and date can be used to identify silver pieces.
 This system was and remains widely used.

 Silver has long been a staple in society, both for purpose and pleasure.
 There have been discoveries evidencing the existence of silversmithing that date back to 2500BC.
 The earliest surviving examples date from 1900BC.
 In Greek and Roman civilizations, silver coins were a staple of the economy.
 When the Phoenicians first came to what is now Spain, they obtained masses of silver.
 They could not fit it all on their ships and as a result used silver to weight their anchors instead of lead.
-In the middle Ages, central Europe became the centre of silver production; this is after Mediterranean deposits exploited by the ancient civilisations had been exhausted.
+In the history-middle Ages, central Europe became the centre of silver production; this is after Mediterranean deposits exploited by the ancient civilisations had been exhausted.

 With the discovery of America and the plundering of silver by the Spanish conquistadors, Central and South America became the dominant producers of silver until around the beginning of the 18th century.
 By the 19th century, primary production of silver had moved to North America, particularly Canada, Mexico, and Nevada in the United States.